c2lang/documentation/documentation/docs/introduction/code_fragments.md

 }
 ```

+The Switch statement differs from C in that the default case (if present) must be last.
+Also
+empty switch statements are also not allowed.

 Enum constants are always in their own namespace.
 This avoids global/module
 namespace pollution and allows multiple enums to have the same constant name.